This post contains affiliate links. If you click and purchase I may earn a small commission at no extra cost to you.

 Many plant oils have been used traditionally within Ayurvedic practices.
 Each oil carries its own scent profile and energetic association.

-These oils are typically chosen based on personal preference, intention, and the energetic qualities a person wishes to cultivate.
+These oils are typically chosen based on personal preference, intention, and the energetic qualities a person wishes to cultivate as part of the broader Ayurvedic use of essential oils for healing.

 Bringing Aromatic Awareness Into Daily Life